 Marijuana plants can sometimes be hermaphrodites.
 Hermaphrodite marijuana plants produce both male pollen sacs and female flowers.
 Occasionally, hermaphroditic plants appear because of genetics, but most of the time, it is because the plant is under some type of stress: root rot, excess heat, and malnutrition can lead to marijuana hermaphroditism.

-Regardless of the type of hermaphrodite cannabis plant you find in your grow room, it is best to remove it and to treat it like a male plant rather than a female plant since they still can pollinate your other females.
+Regardless of the type of hermaphrodite cannabis plant you find in your grow room, it is best to remove it and treat it like a male plant rather than a female plant since it still can pollinate your other females.
 And if you decide to breed a hermaphroditic plant with a female plant you have a good chance of getting more hermaphroditic plants in the future.

 To Sum Up